zoumra/open-cmis-chemistry/README.md

 Grails plugin for OpenCMIS.
 Repositories Handler and Apache Chemistry binding services allow to integrate content centric solution with Grails framework.

+Define the primary repository to be used with spring beans in your project's config (uppercase): grails.plugin.opencmis.repository='INMEMORY' // or ALFRESCO

 # Apache Chemistry InMemory